BlueSquare23/Learning_PythonOOP/Readme.md

 structure classes and object into larger machines, and patterns related to how objects behave and interact with each other.

 We're not going to cover all of those.
-But here's a youtube video that lays it all out pretty nicely.
+But here's a few youtube videos that lays it all out pretty nicely.

 [![Fireship Design Patterns](https://i.ytimg.com/vi/tv-_1er1mWI/maxresdefault.jpg)](https://www.youtube.com/watch?v=tv-_1er1mWI)